Overview

 Day 2

 We then backtrack along the coast before driving north to Martinborough, a quaint little town with over twenty vineyards surrounding its cute village square.
-Along with some of the world’s finest olive groves (with many local oils winning international awards), much of New Zealand’s best Pinot Noir comes from the local vineyards.Tonight, we dine amongst the vines at one of the many wineries and enjoy a spot of wine tasting.
-That’s on us!
+Along with some of the world’s finest olive groves (with many local oils winning international awards), much of New Zealand’s best Pinot Noir comes from this pretty region.

 Meals Included: Dinner

-As part of our optional day trip, should you choose that, we take a scenic drive to the small beachside settlement on the Wairarapa coast, Castlepoint.
+As part of our optional day trip, we take a scenic drive to the small beachside settlement of Castlepoint on the eastern Wairarapa coast.
 Famous for its stunning lighthouse and 160m high Castle Rock, this beautiful scenic reserve is surrounded by reef, lagoons and sand dunes, just waiting to be explored.

-If wine is more your thing, then perhaps research one of the many wine tours that Martinborough and its surrounds offers.
+If wine is more your thing, then perhaps opt for one of the many vineyard tours that operate around Martinborough.
 There’s even the option for a self guided cycle wine tour – yes, you did read that correctly!

 Meals Included: Breakfast, Dinner